Geo-NI: Geometry-aware Neural Interpolation for Light Field Rendering: Methodology

 \subsection{Geometry-aware Neural Interpolation Framework}

 In this paper, we hope to design a geometry-aware LF rendering framework that promises to solve the non-Lambertian and large disparity issues in an end-to-end manner.
 Our proposal is to solve these issues by implanting the characteristic of NI into a DIBR pipeline.
+This also brings interpretability to the overall framework.
 The overall framework is depicted in Fig. \ref{fig:CNN}.
-In the following, we will explain the details of the proposed framework according to the order of the dataflow.
+In the following, we will explain the details of the proposed framework according to the order of the data flow.

 \textbf{Shearing operation.} It is an essential module that bridges the NI part and the DIBR part in the proposed framework.
 The shearing operation directly alters disparity by shifting all the sub-aperture images synchronously~\cite{ren05,Tao}.
-For an input 3D LF slice $L(x,y,s)$ (or $L(y,x,t)$), we first shear it with a set of depth hypotheses $d\in D$.
-The shearing operation can be formulate as follows
+For an input 3D LF slice $L(x,y,s)$ (or $L(y,x,t)$), we first shear it with a set of depth hypotheses $d\in \mathbb{D}$.
+The shearing operation can be formulated as follows

 where $\mathcal{H}_d(\cdot)$ denotes the shearing operation with depth hypothesis $d$ and $S$ is the angular resolution of the input LF slice.
 The vanilla implementation in~\cite{ren05,Tao} describes the shearing operation as $L(x+s\cdot d,y,s)$.
 We add the term $-\frac{S}{2}\cdot d$ to avoid losing too many boundary pixels in the spatial dimension $x$.
-Besides, in our implementation we use zero padding for the blank regions caused by the shearing operation.
+Besides, we use zero padding for the blank regions caused by the shearing operation in our implementation.